Burna Boy: Legacy

-Rolling Stone described him as a Nigerian cultural giant, who has become the ambassador of Afrobeats as a global movement, that can feel equally at home by climbing the European charts and maintaining a subtle emotional connection with past African genres like highlife."
+Rolling Stone described him as a "Nigerian cultural giant", who has become "the ambassador of Afrobeats as a global movement that can feel equally at home by climbing the European charts and maintaining a subtle emotional connection with past African genres like highlife."
 Lloyd Bradley of The Guardian opined that Twice As Tall positions African music in the 21st century by using contemporary sounds for traditional melodies and rhythms.
 In 2021, Pitchfork named him one of the most important artists of their first 25 years.

 BOF named him as one of the people shaping the global fashion industry 2023.
-Lawrence Burney of Vulture has argued that Burna Boy's stylistic presentation and convincing interpretation of hip hop and dancehall won him more credibility and commercial success in the U.S. than his Naija contemporaries such as Davido and Wizkid received."
+Lawrence Burney of Vulture has argued that Burna Boy's stylistic presentation and convincing interpretation of hip hop and dancehall won him "more credibility and commerciality in America than his Naija contemporaries, Davido and Wizkid".
 African artist Angélique Kidjo dedicated her Grammy win to Burna Boy, for changing the global perception of Africa and its music.
 Aniefiok Ekpoudom of The Guardian said "Burna Boy is on a mission to remind Africans everywhere about their roots in the continent, and Afrobeats is his tool".

+At the 2026 All Africa Music Awards (AFRIMA), Burna Boy won Album of the Year for No Sign of Weakness and shared Best African Collaboration with Shallipopi, highlighting his continued dominance in African music in 2026.